ACADEMIC SKILLS CENTER - SPRING 2014

 The Learning Resource Center is an open entry/open exit environment where college students with learning needs in academic subjects receive tutoring.
 Remember that if you are having difficulty in a history class, you may need to be tutored in reading or English.
 If you have a course with writing assignments, then the LRC may be the place you can receive assistance.

 Currently, there are scheduled hours for college students to have access to tutoring.
 Students can enroll into Math 97 (.5 unit) or Math 98 (one unit) if they are currently enrolled into any math, science, CIS or Health Science course.
 They may also enroll into ASC 97 (.5 unit) or ASC 98 (one unit) if they are enrolled into any course with a reading or writing component.
 These courses have an attendance requirement in order to earn the credit.
 You must also receive tutoring while a faculty member is assigned to the LRC.
+Students need to complete two forms: a recommendation form signed by your instructor or counselor and an admit form for ASC100.
 All students will also be enrolled into the non-credit course ASC 100, with no attendance requirement.
+These can be picked up in the Bagley room on the first visit.
+You will be enrolled into ASC100, a non-credit course, but there is no tuition fee.
+There is no attendance requirement, this is the method that the college uses

 If you are interested in being tutored, simply walk into the Bagley Room of the Greenleaf Library during designated times and ask the tutor about becoming enrolled.
 Open the following link for a list of times and rooms.